Get-Fit Program in Perth Amboy, N.J., High School Puts Salsa Dancing on After-School Menu

 The non-sectarian Jewish Renaissance Foundation created an after-school program in 2005 for high-school students in Perth Amboy, N.J., to engage them in healthy eating habits and regular physical activity.

-The project was part of the Robert Wood Johnson Foundation's (RWJF) New Jersey Health Initiatives (for more information see Program Results), a statewide grantmaking program created to improve health care for New Jersey residents through innovative, community-based health services.
+The project was part of the Robert Wood Johnson Foundation's (RWJF) New Jersey Health Initiatives, a statewide grantmaking program created to improve health care for New Jersey residents through innovative, community-based health services.